birkin/mcp_agent_tutorial_project/README.md

 # mcp_agent_tutorial_project

-A professional-development-day investigation.
+A professional-development-day investigation. _(2025-May-12-Monday)_

+Goal: to explore the Model Context Protocol (MCP) and associated server-architecture.

-Goal: to explore a protocol for how large language models can use not just use tools to perform tasks, but can decide which tools to use.
+The protocol defines a way for large language models to use tools to perform tasks.

-_(2025-May-12-Monday)_
+Note: As I understand it, the ability of LLMs to decide _which_ tools to use is not part of the protocol -- rather that is a function of their ability to reason about the task at hand.
+MCP defines the interface and infrastructure that enables an LLM to discover, understand, and invoke tools

 on this page...
 - [Preparatory Research](#preparatory-research)
 - [Chosen Tutorial](#chosen-tutorial)
 - [Setting Up Ollama](#setting-up-ollama)